SparkScratch-P/circuit-designs/arduino/index.md

 # My Arduino Circuit Designs :

 This contains some of my best arduino circuit designs from TinkerCAD.
-Scroll Down to see!
+Scroll Down to see and simulate!
 ---

 ### Arduino LED blink